Those Almost Perfect Hands

 Martin blinked his tears away.
 His hands stopped moving, and they suddenly felt like they were his again.
 He would never understand how he did it, but he knew he had won.

 Somewhere, an old man named Desmond Strand opened his eyes inside the coffin where he lay and saw nothing but darkness.
-He was unable to move, but for the many years to come, he felt and saw every thing that reached out for him inside the cramped cold space six feet under the grass.More stories like this by topic: Authors of color, Filipino/a authors, Southeast Asian science fiction, Women authors
+He was unable to move, but for the many years to come, he felt and saw every thing that reached out for him inside the cramped cold space six feet under the grass.More stories like this by topic: Authors of color, Filipino/a authors, Southeast Asian speculative fiction, Women authors